 Today there are least 18 different ways for a business to be seen in search results, and that doesn’t even count social channels.
-Different types of search results include Adwords at the top or bottom of the page, the Knowledge Graph, images, reviews, news, shopping, videos and of course normal blue link search results.
+Different types of search results include Adwords at the top or bottom of the page, the Knowledge Panel, images, reviews, news, shopping, videos and of course normal blue link search results.

 The chart above is based on data collected by Moz about how often different types of search results appear.